Cortical-interactome/scLRSomatoDev-Docs/docs/Gene Expression.md

     </div>
 </div>

 ## Transcriptional landscape

 Visualize the dynamics of gene expression along both the pseudo-maturation and pseudo-layer axes, represented as a 2D map for each family.

-You can filter by family (ET, IT, Lamp5 Pvalb, Sst,others GABANS or others GLUTNs) and select up to 50 genes.
+You can filter by family (ET, IT, Lamp5 Pvalb, Sst,others GABANS or others GLUTNs) and select up to 50 genes.You can also modify the height, width and color palette of the plots in the Plot options panel.

+TODO : add a more detailed description of the transcriptional landscape.

+**The Landscape plots are not interactive.
+For now you can only grab the plot via a screenshot.**

 ![Transcriptional landscape](../img/landscape.webp)